 #3 – Cyclical Revenue Growth and Profitability

-Another instance where there might not be constant top-line and Bottom-line growth along with increased margin is when the demand of the product is ‘Cyclical’ in nature.
-For example, the rise and fall of volume in steel product may affect the Revenue and due to fixed cost, the profitability may get hinder.
-But the interesting part of the Business is that it is still following the basic fundamental and due to the nature of the business it is getting a hit.
+Another instance where there might not be constant top-line and bottom-line growth, and increased margin is when the demand for the product is ‘cyclical’ in nature.
+For example, the rise and fall of volume in steel products may affect revenue, hindering profitability due to fixed costFixed CostFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
+It is the type of cost which is not dependent on the business activity..
+But the exciting part of the business is that it still follows the fundamentals.
+Unfortunately, due to the nature of the industry, it is getting a hit.

-A snapshot of a Going concern example wherein the company has robust margin and growth.
+Here is a snapshot of a company with a robust margin and growth.

-Below is the snapshot of another going concern example wherein the revenues are cyclical in nature.
+Below is the snapshot of another example wherein the revenues are cyclical.

-- The inability of a business concern to pay its obligations in spite of sufficient restructuring.
-In spite of several steps taken by the management, if the business fails to drive profits and there has been the exclusion of top-level management, then Shareholders might think of an exit.
+- The inability of a business organization to pay its obligations despite sufficient restructuringDespite Sufficient RestructuringRestructuring is defined as actions an organization takes when facing difficulties due to wrong management decisions or changes in demographic conditions.
+Therefore, tries to align its business with the current profitable trend by a) restructuring its finances by debt issuance/closures, issuance of new equities, selling assets, or b) organizational restructuring, which includes shifting locations, layoffs, etc..
+Despite several steps taken by the management, if the business fails to drive profits and there has been the exclusion of top-level management, shareholders might think of an exit.

-- Unable to report financials within stipulated time-frame is a matter of question on the Management.
-There must be some instances where the management has not given the ‘true and fair value’ of the business to the Auditors.
-The Auditors generally examines about the profitability, loan paying ability, operating and non-operating profits and losses of the company.
-Continuous losses (where other firms are generating profits in the same segment), loan defaults, lawsuits against the company raises questions regarding the performance of the company.
+- Unable to report financials within a stipulated time frame is a question for the management.
+There must be instances where the administration has not given the business the ‘true and fair value to the auditors.
+The auditors generally examine the profitability, loan-paying ability, operating and non-operating profits, and company losses.
+Continuous losses (where other firms are generating profits in the same segment), loan defaults, and lawsuits against the company raise questions regarding the company’s performance.